DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 composer create-project slim/slim-skeleton gantt-rest-php`
 ~~~

 Then you should check if everything works fine.
-For this, go to the application folder and run webserver:
+For this, go to the application folder and run web server:

 ~~~php
 cd gantt-rest-php